Celebrity Blackjack: Final table results

 Caroline Rhea was the champion of Season 1, she won the title and $100,000 USD for her charities.

-^{1} Billy Baldwin substituted for his wife, Chynna Phillips, who won her preliminary table.
+^{1} Billy Baldwin (who lost to Ben Stein in the preliminary table) will be filling in for his wife, Chynna Phillips, who won her preliminary table.

 Season 2

 The play for the second season of Celebrity Blackjack was the same, with the following exceptions: